TITLE IX DEFINITIONS

 Retaliation means Adverse Action taken against a Student because the Student has or is believed to have:

-Reported or opposed conduct which was reasonably and in good faith believed to be in violation of this Executive Order;
+Reported or opposed conduct which was reasonably and in good faith believed to be in violation of this Non-Discrimination Policy;

 Assisted or participated in a policy-related investigation/proceeding regardless of whether the Complaint was substantiated; or,

-Assisted someone in reporting or opposing a violation of this Executive Order, or assisted someone in reporting or opposing Retaliation under this Executive Order.
+Assisted someone in reporting or opposing a violation of this Non-Discrimination Policy, or assisted someone in reporting or opposing Retaliation under this Non-Discrimination Policy.

 Retaliation may occur whether or not there is a power or authority differential between the individuals involved.